-If your item was not found on the A03 Screen, you must request a V Number.
-Complete an INVENTORY ITEM MASTER SET-UP REQUEST form (see Pg. ) and submit it to Instructional Support Services at the district office.
-ISS will assign a V Number to the item and return the form to you.
-Once you have received the V Number you can proceed to add the item to your inventory using the directions on the previous page (For Items with a V Number).
+- Copy, complete and submit the form to Instructional Resources at the district office.
+IR will assign a V Number to the item and return the form to you. - Once you have received the V Number, proceed to add the item to your inventory using the For Items with a V Number directions on previous page.

-PRINTING YOUR INSTRUCTIONAL MATERIALS INVENTORY You must be able to print to a TERMS printer
+PRINTING YOUR INSTRUCTIONAL MATERIALS INVENTORY:

+(You must be able to print to a TERMS printer)